raulrodriguez8/dungeonbattle/README.md

 -Javascript

--JQuery

 This is a web-based game. a modern web browser that supports HTML5 and CSS is required.

 User Stories:

-As a User, I should be able to enter a Combatant Name

-As a User, I should be able to identify and select one of three combatant classes: Mage, Paladin or Druid
+As a User, I should be able to identify and select one of three combatant classes: Mage, Crusader or Witch Doctor

 As a User, I should be able to see who my combatant is battling

-As a User, I should be able to see my health and armor levels

-As a User, I should be able to attack my opponent using one of 3 possible attacks: Physical, Magical, Elemental
+As a User, I should be able to attack my opponent

 As a User, I should be able to see my attack damage reflected on my opponents' stats, and Vice/Versa